reachfh/otel-collector/README.md

 # NON SECRET ENV VARIABLES
 #
-# The variables below are not secret and have default values, you can change it if you need to:
+# The variables below are not secret and have default values, you can change them if you need to:

 # You can enable or disable sending development env traces to Datadog
 # by setting this variable with true or false (true enables, false disables).